AyrA/RomsBrowse/README.md

 Example: `--urls http://localhost:54321`

+Then simply point your webbrowser at this address

 ### IIS

-The application comes with the necessary `web.config` to make IIS launch the application automatically.
+When using `dotnet publish`, it creates the necessary `web.config` to make IIS launch the application automatically.
 Simply create a new website in IIS, then dump all application files into the web directory.

 ### Service